Do I really need professional product training?

 All training content has a lifecycle.
 What may have worked at the time of development may need a refresher now.
 An experienced Instructional Designer from outside of your company can dispassionately analyse your content and make suggestions for updates as necessary.

 I’ve been working in the industry for over 20 years and have learnt a lot from each of my previous projects.
-In addition to my Product Training work I also used to teach Public Relations and I’m a full member of the Chartered Institute of Public Relations.
+In addition to my learning services work I also used to teach Public Relations and I’m a full member of the Chartered Institute of Public Relations.

-By bringing communications expertise together with instructional design and my technical experience I bring a balanced professional approach to my work.
+By bringing communications expertise together with instructional design, project management and digital learning experience I bring a balanced professional approach to my work.

-And now I bring that expertise to support businesses scale their training, learning and development projects.
+And now I bring that expertise to support businesses scale their training and learning and development projects.

 “David is a great example of an excellent professional…He takes a no nonsense approach to project management, whilst constantly innovating and encouraging new ideas.
 I would highly recommend David to develop and support your teams and business.”